aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 > Note: some of the commands above may not be required, but running them all will ensure a clean uninstall.

-At this point the `/usr/local/Cellar/php/` where homebrew installs the latest php files and the `/usr/local/bin/php` symlink to it should not exit.

 ## Installing the latest PHP version

-Start with updating brew itself

-`brew update`

 Now install the latest PHP version using the command: